Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Finding the Maxima

 We obtain that the critical points of $\max_{\mathbf{Y}}\Phi_2(\gamma,\delta,\mathbf{Y})$ must satisfy

 where the $R_i,C_j$ satisfy the following equations (symbol $\circ$ denotes the Hadamard product).

-We will write out an explicit form of the equations after establishing the following claim. \begin{claim} It holds that $R_2=R_3$ and $C_2=C_3$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:equalityrc}] Observe that the matrix $M$ remains invariant upon interchanging its 2nd,3rd rows and 2nd,3rd columns, i.e.,
+We will write out an explicit form of the equations after establishing the following claim. \begin{claim} It holds that $R_2=R_3$ and $C_2=C_3$. \end{claim} \begin{proof} Observe that the matrix $M$ remains invariant upon interchanging its 2nd,3rd rows and 2nd,3rd columns, i.e.,

 Since $g_2(\mathbf{Y})$ is strictly concave, this yields the claim. \end{proof} The rest of the proof will work as follows: as in the first moment, we first do some manipulations with the equations so that we arrive to a nice form.
 This form coincides with an inequality version of the tree equations \eqref{eq:densitiesone} for the ferromagnetic Ising model without external field, which can be analyzed easily.
-Let us begin by using Claim~\ref{claim:equalityrc}, to write the equalities \eqref{et} as